Tiledesk/tiledesk/helm/README.md

 | chat21-ionic       | 0,2 | 200MB  |

 We recommend a size at least 20 GiB for the database volume claim.
+N1-standard-1 type is a good starting point if you choose GKE.